|Pilot 1st Lt. Clark E. Kooper, O-693142 (MIA / KIA) Logan County, NB

-This aircraft's engine failed and Kooper bailed out.
-This Mustang crashed into the South China Sea roughly 20 miles off the southeastern tip of Hainan Island off the coast of China.
+This Mustang crashed into the South China Sea roughly 20 miles off the southeast tip of Hainan Island off the coast of China.
 2nd Lt.
 Robert G. Dow, Jr. observed the crash.
 Kooper was observed to bailed out and was observed to land safely.
-When he failed to return, Kooper was listed as Missing In Action (MIA).
+When this aircraft failed to return it was officially listed as Missing In Action (MIA).

 Dow did not circle him further, afraid of attracting or alerting the enemy fighters.
 After observing him land safely, Dow turned on his emergency beacon to mark the position and climbed to 10,000' to contact "Playmate" (Catalina) and reported the loss location.

 Afterwards, Air & Sea Rescue Squadron and the U. S. Navy were immediately notified searched for this aircraft, including a flight of four aircraft from the squadron, searching a radius of fifty miles from where Kooper was last observed.
 There were nil sightings.

 Kooper was officially declared dead on March 14, 1946.
 He is memorialized on the tablets of the missing at MAC.
 He also has a memorial marker at Nebraska Veterans Cemetery in Alliance, NB at section E, row 1, site 18.